 Imagine you are a refiner.
 You produce gasoline at your facility and then put it into a pipeline to send “downstream,” where wholesalers, jobbers and end users buy it at a wholesale rack.

-Now, imagine you have a fire at your refinery that causes you to make less mogas.
+Now, imagine you have a fire at your refinery that causes you to make less gasoline.
 How do you make up the difference?
-Remember, you, as the refiner, have fuel contracts that you have to honor.
-So, you’re in a real pickle – you need to make up lost production.
+Remember, you, as the refiner, have fuel contracts with your customers, who are retailers or large end users, that you must honor.
+So, you’re in a real pickle; you need to make up lost production.

-You have to go out and replace those barrels through purchases in the spot market.
+You must go out and replace those barrels through purchases in the spot market.